“Whereas ye know not what shall be on the morrow. For what is your life?

 and gave me a second opportunity to trust Him about teaching.

-place during that time.
+My sister didn't respond with Thank the Lord but asked if I remembered the name of the church her husband had pastored at the time.
+When I confirmed it was the one she thought it was, she told me she was in a dark place during that time.
 She never dreamed God had spoken to me through her or that He possibly even could have, given her condition at the time.
 It was as though my testimony stripped away layers of Satan's lies he had taunted her with.

 God's truths can break our greatest enemy's strongholds; the words of our testimonies of God's works are powerful enough to break the chains that can bind us.
 God works in mysterious ways,